 Before moving to Chiang Mai from overseas, it’s best to get an idea of what your budget will get you.
 There are some great online resources to help you locate an apartment in your budget that fits your lifestyle.
 Use a Chiang Mai real estate company.
 We used Chiang Mai Perfect Homes to find an apartment before coming to Thailand.

 Another great resource is blogs and Youtube.
 We and others have made videos and blogs about apartments in Chiang Mai.
 They can give you a personal perspective on what to expect in Chiang Mai apartments and living in Chiang Mai.

 Consider What Area of Chiang Mai Should you Live

-Nimmanhemin Area – This is the area that we choose to live because it fits our lifestyle.
-The area is full of coffee shops, trendy restaurants, and has a fun university vibe.
+Nimmanhemin Area – This is the area that we choose to live in because it fits our lifestyle.
+The area is full of coffee shops, and trendy restaurants and has a fun university vibe.
 The apartments are new and modern and on the higher end of the price scale.

 Arrive to the City Early

 It’s best to arrive in Chiang Mai and have a hotel, or other accommodation lined up in order to view a few Chiang Mai apartments.
 Apartment inventory in Chiang Mai moves fast, so what you find online may not be there when you arrive.
 Don’t worry too much about that because there are many great apartment buildings in Chiang Mai, and you will find one.